aksommerville/egg2/README.md

 - [ ] EGG_GLSL_VERSION.
 Currently pretty hacky.
 - [ ] macos: eggrun
 - [ ] pulse: Fudged the estimated buffer length up 4x to avoid negative time-remaining.
 Can we fix it for real?
+- [ ] Review all "TODO" in source, there's a ton of them.
+- With the above complete, we can start migrating games:
 - [ ] Rewrite or migrate eggsamples for v2.
 - [ ] Migrate existing v1 projects to v2.
 - - [ ] Season of Penance